afieif/MeetUp/README.md

-## A web app which helps you decide where you and your friends should meet up based on their locations
+# React JS app to help you decide where to hangout based on your location

 ### Getting Started with Create React App